charlesdavydov2010/notes/README.md

 - "Premature optimization is the root of all evil." - Donald Knuth

 Optimizing code before it's necessary can lead to overly complex and difficult-to-maintain code.
 It's better to write clean, simple code first and optimize only when profiling indicates that a specific part of the code is causing performance issues.

+# 2023-12-08
+- Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

+This quote reminds us that optimizing code before it's necessary can lead to unnecessary complexity, bugs, and wasted time.
+It's better to write clear, simple code first and optimize only when profiling indicates that it's truly necessary.